Mighty fortress. Royal palace. Infamous prison.

 When William the Conqueror built a mighty stone tower at the centre of his London fortress in the 1070s, defeated Londoners must have looked on in awe.
 Now nearly 1000 years later, the Tower still has the capacity to fascinate and horrify.

-As protector of the Crown Jewels, home of the iconic Yeoman Warders and its mythical guardians, the pampered ravens, the Tower now attracts over 3m visitors a year.
-Here, the Ceremony of the Keys and other traditions live on, as do the Gothic-inspired ghost stories and terrible tales of torture and execution.
+As protector of the Crown Jewels, home of the Yeomen Warders and its legendary guardians, the pampered ravens, the Tower now attracts over three million visitors a year.
+Here, the Ceremony of the Keys and other traditions live on, as do the ghost stories and terrible tales of torture and execution.

-But the Tower has a richer and more complex history, having been home to a wide array of operations and institutions.
+But the Tower also has a richer and more complex history, having been home to a wide array of institutions including the Royal Mint, the Royal Armouries and even a zoo.

-Kings and queens also imprisoned their rivals and enemies within its walls.
+Throughout history, the Tower has also been a visible symbol of awe and fear.
+Kings and queens imprisoned their rivals and enemies within its walls.
 The stories of prisoners, rich and poor, still haunt the Tower.

-The ruthless William, crowned as William I, intended his mighty castle keep not only to dominate the skyline, but also the hearts and minds of the defeated Londoners.
+William intended his mighty castle keep not only to dominate the skyline, but also the hearts and minds of the defeated Londoners.

 The Tower took around 20 years to build.
-Some of the building stone was imported from Caen in France, and Norman masons were used.
-However, labour was provided by Englishmen.
+Masons arrived from Normandy, bringing with them stone from Caen in France.
+Most of the actual labour was provided by Englishmen.

 Image: King William I ('The Conqueror') by an unknown artist, © National Portrait Gallery, London.